Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 Answer: Silence represents the lack of communication and emotional distance between father and son.

 Q6.
-What does the father wish for?
+What does the father wish for according to the poem “Father to Son” by Elizabeth Jennings?

 Answer: He wishes his son would return to him like the prodigal son and rebuild their relationship.